| Learning Module | Learning Units | Learning Objectives |

 - Elevate privileges using sudo commands

-Leverage developer artifacts to obtain sensitive
+- Leverage developer artifacts to obtain sensitive information

 |

-- Validate domain credentials from a nondomain-joined machine
+| | Gaining Access to the Internal Network | - Validate domain credentials from a nondomain-joined machine

 - Perform phishing to get access to the internal network